-to begin a new business

-enterprise or a new ven-

-ture.
-You could have the

-drive and courage to

-make your vision a real-
+to begin a new business enterprise or a new ven-ture.
+You could have the drive and courage to make your vision a realinfluence felt, and your efforts to advance your career could be very effective.
+Taking on a leadership position might be you very much now.
+Your imagination might be activated, and you could be inclined to feel rather passive and dreamy, or

-You may make your influence felt, and your
+You may make your